amir-h-rassafi/v2ray-setup/readme.md

 1 - add cloudflare proxy config.

-2 - add some script for automation.
+2 - add some script for automation(print qr code / add function to get config from makefile).

 3 - create some dockerfile to deploy easily on cloud envs.